Kenneth-W-Chen/zybook-participations-autocomplete/README.md

 # To-do

-* Add a modal that appears below the button if there is a participation activity that can't be automatically completed (i.e., the new drag and drop activities; potentially activities that require the user to code).
 * Kill the button event handler if the page changes.
 There might be a bug if the user navigates to a different page while the handler is running
 * Make a minified version?